 - Forecast based on positive scenarios such as several major new customer wins, a large funding round, or exponential demand for a new product or feature.

-Preparing for the good and the bad will help you see how different scenarios can affect how you manage cash flow, your balance sheet and your net profit margin.
+Preparing for the good and the bad will help you see how different scenarios can affect how you manage cash flow, your balance sheet, your cash flow statement, and your net profit margin.

 5. Forecast over multiple timescales